 This isn’t just what my friend is up against; it’s how we all set out to buy a car…with our guard up and feathers out.
 And because of that, we frequently make several mistakes in the car buying process.

 Look at the words people used when talking about their fears of car buying.
-Not only do they mention “getting ripped off”, the say “getting ripped off on price” and “paying too much” for the car.
+Not only do they mention “getting ripped off,” they say “getting ripped off on price” and “paying too much” for the car.

-The price we pay for a car is one element of the transaction of buying a new car, and arguably the largest.
-When we buy a car, we ask ourselves: Did I get a good deal? (for the specific year, make and model we purchased).
+The price we pay for a car is only one element of buying a new car, and arguably the largest.
+When we buy a car, we ask ourselves: Did I get a good deal?
+For the specific year, make, and model I purchased?
 In other words, we want to know if we paid more or less than the average person for that particular car.
-Among identically-equipped new cars, it’s possible to find this out, and indeed sites like Edmund’s try.
+Among identically equipped new cars, it’s possible to find this out, and indeed sites like Edmunds try.
 Of course, due to mileage and condition factors, no two used cars are identical, so this is a much harder game.

 More important than price is whether you’re getting the right car for your needs and not buying more car than you can afford.
-(So if you have to finance the car, should you be going for the leather?)
+(If you have to finance the car, should you be going for the leather?)

 - “We should’ve put more of a down payment.”